 Specimen Collection and Sampled Tissues

-Two P. phoxinus specimens originally from the river Sieg close to the neotype locality, North-Rhine Westphalia, Germany, were sacrificed using Ethyl 3-aminobenzoate methanesulfonate salt (MS-222; Sigma-Aldrich) under permission per § 11 Abs.
+Two male P. phoxinus specimens from the Museum Koenig, Bonn, live exhibition that originally derive from the river Sieg close to the neotype locality, North-Rhine Westphalia, Germany, were sacrificed using Ethyl 3-aminobenzoate methanesulfonate salt (MS-222; Sigma-Aldrich) under permission per § 11 Abs.
 1 Nr.
 1 b, Sa and 8d Tierschutzgesetz (TierSchG) issued by the Amt für Umwelt, Verbraucherschutz und Lokale Agenda, Lebensmittelüberwachung und Veterinärdienste, under Zeichen 56.2.
-Tissues from fin, brain, liver, spleen, muscle, heart, skin, and testis were immediately sampled and flash-frozen in liquid nitrogen (individual identifiers ZFMK-TIS-60719 [male] and ZFMK-TIS-60720 [male].
-Tissues (brain, liver, spleen, muscle, heart, gonad) from individual ZFMK-TIS-60720 were used for the genome assembly; tissues (brain, gill, gonad, liver, muscle, skin, spleen) from ZFMK-TIS-60719 were used for RNA-sequencing and annotation.
+Tissues from fin, brain, liver, spleen, muscle, heart, skin, and testis were immediately sampled and immediately stored on dry-ice and later at -80°C until use.
+A proxy specimen voucher from the neotype locality (Agger river, GPS: 50.841358, 7.201399) sampled 11 May 2022 is available at the ichthyological collection, Museum Koenig, Bonn, under ICH-132418 for the body and at the LIB Biobank, Museum Koenig, Bonn, under accession number ZFMK-TIS-64936 for fin tissue, while additional fin tissue from the sampled individuals are deposited for future reference at LIB Biobank under accession numbers ZFMK-TIS-60719 and ZFMK-TIS-60720.
+Spleen and muscle tissue from individual ZFMK-TIS-60720 were used for long read libraries to generate the genome assembly; tissues (brain, gill, gonad, liver, muscle, skin, spleen) from ZFMK-TIS-60719 were used for RNA-sequencing and subsequent genome annotation.

 Extraction of Long Genomic DNA

 Long genomic DNA (gDNA) of P. phoxinus was extracted with the circulomics Nanobind Tissue Big DNA kit (part number NB-900-701-01, protocol version Nanobind Tissue Big DNA Kit Handbook v1.0 (11/19)) according to the manufacturer’s instructions.
-In brief, 11 mg of spleen tissue were minced into small slices on a clean and cold surface.
+In brief, spleen tissue was minced into small slices on a clean and cold surface.
 Tissues were finally homogenised with the TissueRuptor II device (Qiagen) making use of its maximal settings.
 After complete tissue lysis, the remaining cell debris were removed, and the gDNA was bound to circulomics Nanobind discs in the presence of Isopropanol.
 High molecular weight (HMW) gDNA was eluted from the nanobind discs in EB.
 The integrity of the HMW gDNA was determined by pulse field gel electrophoresis using the Pippin PulseTM device (SAGE Science) and the Agilent Femtopulse.
 The majority of the gDNA was between 20 and more than 400 kb in length.
 All pipetting steps of long gDNA have been done very carefully with wide-bore pipette tips.
 HMW gDNA was further purified after extraction with 1x AMPure beads.

 PacBio HiFi Library Preparation and Sequencing